• Skip to primary navigation

 Pin image with text showing tablespoons and a cup measurement tools.

-Learn how many tablespoons are in ⅔ cup so that you can easily convert the measurements in all of your cooking and baking recipes!
-With this ultimate guide full of tips and tricks, you'll never have to eyeball your ingredients again.
-I even included a helpful conversion chat that you can easily memorize in order to save time in the kitchen!
+Learn how many tablespoons are in ⅔ cup so you can easily convert the measurements in your cooking and baking recipes!
+There are approximately 10 ⅔ tablespoons in ⅔ cup.
+To make your kitchen endeavors even easier, we've included a conversion chart that you can quickly refer to, eliminating the need to guess or eyeball your ingredient measurements.

 Square image showing tablespoons and a cup measurement tools.